MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/clients-and-devices/clients-and-devices.md

 ### Skype for Business 2016

 Skype for Business 2016 is the recommended full-featured client for Skype for Business Server 2015.
 See [What's new in Skype for Business 2016](https://support.office.com/en-us/article/What-s-new-in-Skype-for-Business-2016-cece9f93-add1-4d93-9a38-56cc598e5781) for a description of new features.
-Client feature support is detailed in the[Desktop client feature comparison for Skype for Business](desktop-feature-comparison.md), and user documentation is at [Skype for Business help](https://support.office.com/en-US/Skype-for-business).
+Client feature support is detailed in the [Desktop client feature comparison for Skype for Business](desktop-feature-comparison.md), and user documentation is at [Skype for Business help](https://support.office.com/en-US/Skype-for-business).
 This client is included when a user installs Office 365.

 A free basic client supporting fewer features is also available.
 Both versions are available for download at [Download Skype for Business across all your devices](https://products.office.com/en-us/skype-for-business/download-app?tab=tabs-3).
 The differences between Full and Basic clients are described in the [Basic client limitations](desktop-feature-comparison.md#Full-Basic) section.